emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 The keystream generator is instanziated with K and N. The keystream MUST NOT depend on P and A.
 The minimum and maximum length of all parameters depends on the keystream generator.

-The keystream generator produces keystream Z which is a byte string.
+The keystream generator produces a keystream of 128-bit quadwords Z.

 GCM-SST internally uses three internal 16 bytes subkeys H, Q, M where

 H = Z[0]
 Q = Z[1]
 M = Z[2]

+First A and P are zero-padded to multiples of 128-bit quadwords and combined into a single message S.

+S = zeropad(A) ｜｜ zeropad(P) ｜｜ len(A) ｜｜ len(C)

+where len(A) and len(C) are the 64-bit representations of the bit lengths of A and C, respectively.